 Frequently Asked Questions

-We open on Monday through Thursday from 8am to 6:30pm and Friday from 9am to 2pm.
+Fall/Spring Monday through Thursday from 8:30 am to 6:00 pm, and Friday from 9 am to 2 pm.

 How to Apply

-First, you need to be an OCC student and follow the enrollment steps – this includes taking Placement Tests, completing OCC Orientation, and applying for Financial Aid.
-Second, make sure to check EOPS website for our open enrollment date(s) to complete the EOPS application online.
+First, you need to be an OCC student and follow the enrollment steps – this includes being placed in Math and English, completing OCC Online Orientation, and applying for Financial Aid.
+Second, make sure to check the EOPS website for our open enrollment date(s) to complete the EOPS application online.

-a.
-Qualify for Board of Governor’s Fee Waiver under options A or B (B.O.G.F.W.) as determined by the Financial Aid Office
+Qualify for College Promise Formerly Board of Governor’s Fee Waiver (B.O.G.F.W.) under options A or B or C with a zero EFC as determined by the Financial Aid Office.

-d.
-Have less than 40 college applicable units
+- Have less than 40 college applicable units preferred.

 Rules and Regulation

-EOPS services include academic and personalized counseling, career and transfer planning, textbook services, bilingual services, cultural events and priority registration.
+EOPS services include academic and personalized counseling, priority registration, textbook services, career, transfer planning, bilingual services, cultural events, and transportation services.

-Yes, you can, but you have to fill out an EOPS application at OCC and a Transfer Request Form.
+Yes, you can, but you have to fill out an EOPS Online application for OCC and a Transfer Request Form.

 No, if you comply with the program requirements the previous semester, you do not need to reapply.

-All EOPS students are required to complete three scheduled EOPS office contacts each semester (Fall/Spring).
+All EOPS students are required to complete three scheduled EOPS counseling contacts each semester (Fall/Spring).
 This requirement will be satisfied by the following:

-b.
-Submitting the Academic Progress Report (APR) on time each semester (Fall/Spring).
+- 2nd Appointment - Submitting the Academic Progress Report (APR) on time to an EOPS counselor each semester (Fall/Spring).

-Yes, you can attend OCC and another sister campus (GWC & Coastline) while in the EOPS program at OCC.
-However, to be qualified for our services, the majority of your units have to be taken at OCC.
+Yes, you can attend OCC and another sister campus (GWC & CCC) while in the EOPS program at OCC.
+However, to be qualified for our services, you must have EOPS counselor approval, and 75% of your units have to be taken at OCC.

 Yes, you can reapply.

-Yes, you can get a copy of your unofficial transcripts through MyOCC.
+Yes, you can get a copy of your unofficial transcripts through MyCoast.

 Our counselors are:

-Yes, you are free to see any counselor, but you are required to complete three EOPS counseling appointments each semester.
+Yes, you are free to see any counselor, but you must complete three EOPS counseling appointments each semester.

-No, due to limited funding, there are no longer walk-in hours for EOPS students.
+No, due to limited funding, there is no longer walk-in hours for EOPS students.

 No, students are not assigned to EOPS counselors.
 You are free to see any counselor you want.